Friday, November 13, 2009

 Travelling and World War 2.

-Travelling 2nd edition became a minor hit during World War as entertainment for soldiers.
-Especially in 1943 when Saul Banner submitted the idea to Imagination of using a single referee to judge the scenario for a group of player working together.
-This article came with the classic scenario Output Alpha, which featured the famed Nostradamus Bugs.
+Travelling, 2nd edition, became a minor hit during World War II as entertainment for soldiers.
+Especially in 1943 when Saul Banner submitted the idea to Imagination of using a single referee to judge the scenario for a group of players working together.
+This article came with the classic scenario, Output Alpha, which featured the famed Nostradamus Bugs.

-Saul Banner went on to write several more classic scenarios, notably the Memory of Beta, about a sentient ship, and Gamma Twilight which took placed on the tidelocked world of Gamma in the Victoria Subsector.
+Saul Banner went on to write several more classic scenarios, notably the Memory of Beta, about a sentient ship, and Gamma Twilight, which took place on the tidelocked world of Gamma in the Victoria Subsector.
 Gamma Twilight was written in conjunction with Miller's article on the Aryan Consulate.
 The Aryanites were the main villains of the scenario.

-Towards the end of the war, several companies came out with their own adventure games, but most were poorly put together in rules and binding.
+Towards the end of the war, several companies came out with their own adventure games, but most were poorly put together in terms of rules and binding.
 Travelling kept its dominance.

 Travelling 3rd Edition